realHenningLorenzen/Scrolls-Of-Wisdom/README.md

 * [RWeekly.org](https://rweekly.org/live)
 * [R-Bloggers](https://www.r-bloggers.com/)

-💡 Somebody write an R package that aggregates these three news feeds into a single shiny app? 💡
+💡 Is there a shiny app that aggregates these three news feeds into a single stream? 💡

 ## Linux